NVIDIA/cloud-native-docs/partner-validated/mirantis-mke.rst

    operands are running correctly.

-Refer to :ref:`gpuop:running-sample-app` to verify the installation.
+Refer to :external+gpuop:ref:`running sample gpu applications` to verify the installation.

 ***************